joaoasrosa/joaoasrosa.github.io/_posts/2019-08-13-why-integration-tests-wont-save-you-or-your-software.md

 To answer to that question, I implement a second technique, Health Testing.
 Health Testing is

-> a way of providing feedback about the direct dependencies of an application in realtime.
+> "a way of providing feedback about the direct dependencies of an application in realtime.

 This definition is mine.
 It means that an application can report (via push or pull mechanisms) the status and metrics of the direct dependencies.
 When aggregated at the application level, it can have a traffic light pattern, with Green, Yellow and Red.
 Combined with a proper monitoring tool, we can have realtime visibility of the status of the dependencies.